gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 - Its own custom route table with a `0.0.0.0/0 → own NAT Gateway` entry (and `::/0 → IPv6 Gateway` when dual-stack is enabled).
 - Full isolation: deleting one shoot removes only its own NAT Gateway and route table without affecting any other shoot in the VPC.

+**Enforcement:** When creating a new shoot into a user-provided VPC that already contains other Gardener-managed shoots, if `gardenerManagedNATGateway: true` is set, the infrastructure validator will also require `useCustomRouteTable: true`.
+This prevents a new Gardener-managed NAT Gateway from being stranded outside the system route table.
+This check runs only at creation time and is skipped during subsequent reconciles.

 **Note:** `useCustomRouteTable` can only be set at shoot creation time and cannot be changed afterwards.
 Plan the configuration before creating the shoot.

+**VSwitch CIDR planning:** Ensure that the worker CIDRs configured in `networks.zones[].workers` do not overlap with the CIDR of any existing VSwitch in the shared VPC.
+Overlapping CIDRs will cause VSwitch creation to fail.

 ## Dual-Stack Support (`dualStack`)